-Service.
+5. Service.
 Any document filed with the Court shall be served upon all parties to the proceeding.
 Service shall be made upon counsel if the party is represented, or if there is no counsel, upon the party.
 Service shall be made by delivery, by mail to the last known address, or as otherwise approved by the Court through administrative order.
 Service is deemed complete upon mailing.
 Service that complies with Rule 5(b)(1), SCRCP, also shall satisfy this Rule.
 A party who furnishes an e-mail address to the Court consents to the service of documents issued by the Court via e-mail, and the date of the e-mail is the date of service.

 Service is required of all documents filed.
-It is complete upon mailing.
+Service is complete upon mailing.
 The method of service is by delivery or mailing, but not fax.
-Any service that satisfies Rule 5, SCRCP also satisfies this Rule.
-Service of documents may also be effectuated by methods which may be specifically approved by the Court through administrative order.
-Parties who furnish an e-mail address to the Court consent to the service of documents issued by the Court via e-mail, and the date of the e-mail is the date of service.
-Unless otherwise approved by administrative order of the Court, e-mail service applies only to documents issued and served upon a party by the Court, such as prehearing statements, notices of hearing, or final orders, and parties may not serve documents by e-mail.
+Service that satisfies Rule 5, SCRCP, also satisfies this Rule.
+Service of documents may also be effectuated by methods specifically approved by the Court through administrative order.
+Parties who furnish an e-mail address to the Court consent to the service of documents issued by the Court via e-mail.
+The date of the e-mail is the date of service, and the burden is on a party contesting receipt to show otherwise.